dmbutalsodm/HartOptimization/README.md

 POST /api/machines
 Creates a new machines. 'name' field required, any additional fields are optional.

+POST /api/machines/:id/addTools
+Loads tools into the machines.
+The post body should have an array called "tools" with the tool IDs that are to be loaded into the machine.
+Tools can only be loaded into one machine at once, and loading a tool into a machine that is already loaded into another will result in a transfer, not an error.

 ## Machine Manager
 Machine Manager is a singleton that holds all the machines, and takes care of various tasks involving the collection.